 If accessing the Oriel system for the first time, you will need to create and set up a new account.
 This should not take more than five minutes or so.
-From the main screen first select your staff group (medical and dental specialties) and then 'Account Registration'.
+From the main screen first select your staff group, and then 'register' in the top right hand corner.

 It is crucially important to make sure you receive a confirmation email after registering as email will be the main method by which you are contacted through the recruitment round; emails are normally received within 15 minutes, typically much quicker, and should not be more than an hour.

-If you register your account, but have not received an email to either your inbox or spam/junk mail folders within 60 minutes of registering, please get in touch via email: email@example.com.
+If you register your account, but have not received an email to either your inbox or spam/junk mail folders within 60 minutes of registering, please contact the PSRO.

 The dashboard is the area of Oriel which is personal to you and where the information relating to your progress through the recruitment round is held and acted upon.

-In the dashboard area, you will see ten tabs under the main headers listed below:
+In the dashboard area, you will see eight tabs under the main headers listed below: